Axe falls as Deutsche Bank lays off 18,000 in $8.3 billion reinvention

 One senior banker, still in a job, questioned how well the slimmed down franchise in Asia would compete.

-Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Rachel Armstrong, Navdeep Yadav, and Iain Withers in LONDON, Matt Scuffham in NEW YORK, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates, Edmund Blair and Alexander Smith
+Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Rachel Armstrong, Navdeep Yadav, and Iain Withers in LONDON, Matt Scuffham, Lauren LaCapra and Elizabeth Dilts in NEW YORK, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates, Edmund Blair, Alexander Smith and Nick Zieminski